 Marriott planned to replace tiny toiletries with wall-mounted plastic bottles by December 2020

-Hotels before the pandemic had not given up on offering these pampering treats to guests.
-But increasingly, they were moving to reusable refillable containers.
+Before the pandemic, hotels had not given up on offering these pampering treats to guests, but increasingly, they were moving to reusable refillable containers.
 Marriott, the world’s largest hotel chain had promised to eliminate single-use plastic bottles.
 Marriott owns Sheraton, Ritz Carlton, Luxury Collection, and some others.
 They planned to replace the tiny toiletries of shampoo, conditioner, and bath gel worldwide by December 2020.
 Marriott planned to just use larger bottles or wall-mounted dispensers, depending on the hotel.

 Other chains planned to follow Marriott’s example — but the pandemic intervened